I enjoyed making my own fairy garden. It really brought out my creative side, and now I'm totally addicted.

 Miniature fairy gardens are fun and adorable.
-In some regions, miniature fairy gardens are called enchanted gardens.
-Regardless, they are a delight to create.
+In some regions they are called enchanted gardens, but whatever you call them, they are a delight to create.
 Who says you are too big to play with fairies?
 Try it and you just may be hooked on a new hobby.

 If you like creating village scenes for Christmas, you will definitely enjoy getting creative with your own personal enchanted fairy garden.
 Fairy gardens can be created in small containers, or they can be expanded into rock gardens and multiple containers.
 Choose plants that can be easily trimmed and suit the lighting of your patio or deck.
 You may want to place your garden near an outlet and add a few extras, such as miniature lights or miniature water fountains.